-More than 57% of the US population is fully vaxxed against COVID-19.
+About 60% of the US population is fully vaxxed against COVID-19.
 And tens of millions of Americans are eligible for a booster shot.
 But, reminder: we’re still in the middle of a pandemic.
+And the new Omicron variant is spreading around the country — and world.
 All of which could make holiday planning complicated.

 The CDC’s top rec: get vaxxed.
 The agency says it’s “the best way to minimize COVID-19 risk,” especially as different generations get together for the holidays.
 Here’s what else you can do to stay safe when celebrating with…